On-Line Discount Brokers 2006

 A certain degree of liquidity must be present for a security to be traded during these after-hours sessions.
 Most Nasdaq 100 stocks and heavily traded New York Stock Exchange stocks are eligible candidates.
 There are limitations on the types of orders and size of orders that can be placed.
 Specific guidelines and rules differ from broker to broker regarding after-hours trading.
 The key for individual investors is finding another investor to fill the other end of the trade at a favorable price.

 To provide more detailed and consistent information about the free research on-line brokers provide, a list of specific services and capabilities is included.
-The categories of free research offered on-line include fundamental data, analyst reports, screening, charts, news and the newly added historical price data, which is offered by 24 companies.
+The categories of free research offered on-line include portfolio tracking, news, charts, historical price data, screening, fundamental data, earnings estimates, analyst reports, and mutual fund ratings and performance.
 Free company charts and news are more common than free stock or mutual fund screening.

-Many on-line discount brokers are taking the same approach with regard to the proprietary trading modules on their Web sites.
-Some demos allow the order fill process to be experienced, while others are simply slide shows illustrating the process.
+Many on-line discount brokers offer demos for their trading modules on their Web sites.
+Brokers who offer a trading demo give potential customers access to a sample of the site’s trading area where they can test drive the site and see how user-friendly the trading module is.
+Some demos allow information to be entered, buttons to be clicked and the order fill process to be experienced, while others are simply slide shows illustrating the process.

 If you are in the process of reviewing several on-line discount brokers as possible trading service providers, the issues covered create a good foundation on which to build.
-One area that all potential customers should considerbut that is hard to quantify in a comparisonis the type and quality of support received when problems or questions arise.
-When test driving any broker, focus on the firms phone support and E-mail responses.
-Be sure to call prospective brokers and ask the representative any and all questions, request literature detailing services and fees, E-mail the firm the same questions and be sure to browse their Web site for general information.
+One area that all potential customers should consider—but that is hard to quantify in a comparison—is the type and quality of support received when problems or questions arise.
+Focus on the firm’s phone support and E-mail responses.
+Be sure to call prospective brokers and ask the representative questions, request literature detailing services and fees, E-mail the firm the same questions and be sure to check their Web site for general information.
 Compare the information received from each of these sources for consistency.

-Also, consult friends and peers with experience in on-line trading or those who have just shopped on the Web before.
+Consulting friends and peers with experience in on-line trading is a great way to get honest feedback about a potential brokerage firm.
 And finally, check out the on-line trading discussions in chat rooms and on message boards.

-AAII maintains a questionnaire at AAII.com for member input on the on-line discount brokers.
-This questionnaire gives our readers a chance to share their trading experiences and observe what others are thinking.
+For the past several years, we have offered a questionnaire for our members that centers around on-line discount brokers.
+The questionnaire gives readers a chance to share trading experiences and learn how other members feel about their brokers.
 The questionnaire has been very popular; we are pleased with the response over the last few years.
-The accompanying box below reports the results of this survey over the past five years.
+The AAII.com column on page 6 reports the results of this survey over the past five years.

-If you have worked with an on-line brokerage firm in this years comparison, please take a minute to log onto AAII.com and answer a few questions and share your experiences.
-The questionnaire can be found under Member Surveys.
+If you have worked with an on-line brokerage firm in this year’s comparison, please take a minute to log onto AAII.com and answer a few questions and share your experiences.
+The questionnaire can be found under Investor Surveys.
 Again, as in years past, results are posted and continually updated.
 All responses will remain anonymous.